Editor’s Note: This post contains explicit language.

 appears on the celebrity website Media Take Out.
 The site says the list came from the Trump transition team.

 |Dec.
 5, 2016||Ben Carson nominated to a mostly white cabinet.
 Trump announces Ben Carson as his choice to lead the Department of Housing and Urban Development.
 Carson was the only Black person on the president’s initial 22-person cabinet slate and one of three minorities, along with Elaine Chao (Transportation) and Nikki Haley (United Nations).
 Alexander Acosta, of Hispanic descent, was later nominated to be Labor secretary.|

 |Dec.
 9, 2016||Thanks African Americans who did and didn’t vote.
 At a “thank you” rally in Grand Rapids, Michigan, Trump says African American voters came through for him, arguing that those who stayed home did it in order to help him.|

-Trump meets with former NFL star Jim Brown to talk about a program serving African Americans.
-The same day he meets with two other high-profile African Americans: former Baltimore Ravens star Ray Lewis and hip hop artist Kanye West.
+Trump meets with former NFL star Jim Brown to talk about a program serving Black Americans.
+The same day he meets with two other high-profile Black Americans: former Baltimore Ravens star Ray Lewis and hip hop artist Kanye West.

 |Jan.
 15, 2017||Changes African American museum visit.

 ABC and others report the president would not visit the National Museum of African American History and Culture on Martin Luther King Jr. Day (Jan.
 16) as previously discussed.

 |Jan.
 27, 2017||Doesn’t mention Jews on Holocaust Remembrance Day.
 President Trump’s written